nhatminhhatesyou/primer-analyzer/README.md

 IDT_PASSWORD=your_password
 ```

+These credentials are required for:

+- **Tm calculation**
+- **Self‑dimer analysis**

+Hairpin analysis runs **locally** and does not require the API.

 ---

-## Input Format
+# 📄 Input Format

-The tool expects a CSV/TSV file with a column containing primer sequences.
+The tool expects a CSV or TSV file containing primer sequences.

-Example:
+Example input:

 | PrimerSeq |
 |-----------|